uptonking/note4yaoo/note-react-pattern.md

 funcMap["a"]("HELLO!"); // Logs "Hello!" to the console
 ```

 ## [Use an object instead of a switch - DEV Community](https://dev.to/ubmit/use-an-object-instead-of-a-switch-1e55)

-- tl;dr: whenever we notice that the switch is doing nothing more than mapping keys to values, we should use an object instead
+- tl; dr: whenever we notice that the switch is doing nothing more than mapping keys to values, we should use an object instead
   - the usage of an object makes this code less complex and also more readable, since it's less verbose than the switch statement

 - use `keyof typeof` keywords to pull the object keys directly from the object, so you don't need to explicitly define the keys

 - Even if it isn’t just mapping, you can also use methods in object to perform more logic per case.
   - This method has way more uses than mapping keys to values tho.
   - We could make the object keys functions for infinite possibilities (if it is needed)

 - I think I tend to see your use-cases here, but apperately this might have been a bad choice for replacing it with a map methodology.
   - Switch-Case are generally understood even by all kind of software engineers (while loose object referencing is not that common in many languages)